FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 The increase in Commercial Rates has been allocated to provide additional resources for the

-delivery of the following services / schemes:---
+delivery of the following services / schemes:
+---
 21

 ***Service / Scheme***